hujiecpp/VisualFeatureTranslation/README.md

 And the features of picked images are used to train the PCA whitening for all features of other images.

-The features are listed bellow, and the details can be found in: `./Extraction/`
+The features are listed bellow:

 - **SIFT-FV** and **SIFT-VLAD**: The Scale Invariant Feature Transform (SIFT) [5] features are extracted and then aggregate by Fisher Vector (FV) [6] and Vector of Locally Aggregated Descriptors (VLAD) [7].